- a transverse section cut from an ingot, as for making into a tire.

 CAN YOU GUESS THESE WORDS FROM AROUND THE US?

 Idioms for cheese

 Words nearby cheese

 Definition for cheese (2 of 3)

 Origin of cheese2

-- a person or thing that is important or splendid.
+- a person or thing that is splendid or first-rate.

 Origin of cheese3

 Digging back into these old cookbooks is an opportunity to eschew the fatphobic, classist expectations that govern what is “good” and “bad” food and just eat the damn fake cheese.The Joy of Cooking Other People’s ‘Secret Family Recipes’|Amy McCarthy|September 11, 2020|Eater